Aimeedeer/bigannouncement/doc/hacklog.md

 ## 2020/07/09

-We wrote simple JavaScript to test the button function today in preparation for calling APIs to store data on IPFS.
+Today we just hooked up some JavaScript to our input form, in preparation for calling APIs to store data on IPFS.
+We don't know much JavaScript so it's slow incremental progress.

 We ran out of beer today, which is something of emergency.

-### Workshop attended
+### Workshops attended

 - [Fleek: Getting Started with Space Daemon](https://www.youtube.com/watch?v=f5LRSpGGuQE)
   - [Space Daemon](https://github.com/FleekHQ/space-daemon).
 The Space Daemon packages together IPFS, Textile Threads/Buckets, and Textile Powergate (Filecoin*) into one easy to install Daemon to make it easy to build peer to peer and privacy focused apps.